Zutttong/shareBitesDemo/README.md

 ## Contributing

-Please read [CONTRIBUTING.md](https://github.com/yourusername/ShareBitesDemo/CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.
+Please read [CONTRIBUTING.md](https://github.com/Zutttong/ShareBitesDemo/CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.

 ## Versioning

 We use [SemVer](http://semver.org/) for versioning.
-For the versions available, see the [tags on this repository](https://github.com/yourusername/ShareBitesDemo/tags).
+For the versions available, see the [tags on this repository](https://github.com/Zutttong/ShareBitesDemo/tags).

 ## Authors

-* **Your Name** - *Initial work* - [yourusername](https://github.com/yourusername)
+* **Zutong Hu & Anirudh Kathikar** - *Initial work*

 ## License